LornBKerr/lbk_library/README.md

 element default values and validity checks for dialog entries, and a number of canned message box dialogs.

+The **gui.ErrorFram** extends the standard QFrame to provide a simple container for a QLineEdit or QComboBox to indicate an entry error with a 2px Red Border on error without dealing with stylesheets or palette changes on the contained widget.

 The **gui.FocusComboBox** extends the standard QComboBox to include handling the "FocusOut' event to emit the 'activated' signal to enable error checking on lost of focus.

+The **gui.LineEdit** extends the standard QLineEdit to include handling the "FocusOut' event to emit the 'editingFinished' signal to enable error checking on lost of focus.